 Finsbury Park Parkrun felt like an easy new year’s resolution to make, not too intrusive, easy to register and its right at the end of our road.
 I’ve run for years but have been fairly inconsistent – Mary was a newbie with a history of ballet and casual gyming but no running.
 And thinking about it now, registering with Parkrun was more about finding some common ground with a new friend than actually running.

-can i buy Pregabalin in canada What is Parkrun
+What is Parkrun

 Parkrun is an organised 5k community run that operates in areas all over Britain every Saturday at 9am.
 To find your local one click here.
 The run itself is organised by local volunteers’ who marshal the course while recording your time digitally.
 Allowing you to your monitor progress weekly.